 Contribution Margin = Selling Price − Variable Costs

-Monitoring contribution at the SKU level highlights which menu items may be suffering from portion drift or inefficient prep practices.
+Monitoring contribution at SKU level highlights portion drift and inefficient prep practices.

 Food cost percentage is the most direct indicator of wastage impact.